 Clinical teams do not take the place of on-site supervision in practicum sites.
 Rather, these teams function in addition to the primary site supervision that each student receives on a weekly basis.
 The on-site supervision assures appropriate clinical care for each client/patient, while on-campus oversight and consultation assures appropriate clinical skill development and professional growth of students.

-Clinical teams meet for one hour every Wednesday morning during the fall and spring semesters.
-Students join clinical teams in the spring semester of their prepracticum year and continue meeting with a clinical team throughout their practicum and preinternship training.
-Faculty members rotate to a new team at the beginning of each semester so that students are exposed to a variety of supervision styles and case conceptualization models throughout their training.
+Clinical teams meet for 1 1/2 hours together followed by 2 hours of dyads or individual supervision every Wednesday morning during the fall and spring semesters.
+Students join clinical teams in the Fall semester of their first year and continue meeting with a clinical team throughout their practicum and preinternship training.
+Clinical Team membership is reconfigured each fall so that students are exposed to a variety of supervision styles and case conceptualization models throughout their training.
 Faculty members also have the opportunity to observe and monitor the clinical skill development of each student through this process.